unum-cloud/ucall/README.md

   - [`Turbo-Base64`][base64] to decode binary values from a `Base64` form.
   - [`picohttpparser`][picohttpparser] to navigate HTTP headers.

-You have already seen

-- the latency of the round trip...,
-- the throughput in requests per second...,
-- wanna see the bandwidth?
+You have already seen the latency of the round trip..., the throughput in requests per second..., want to see the bandwidth?
 Try yourself!

 ```python